viralshingala/react-library-demo/README.md

 ```
 npm start
-# or
-yarn start

 ```

-Open [http://localhost:8081](http://localhost:8081) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.